heroui-inc/heroui-native/README.md

 > **Important:** It's recommended to use the exact versions specified above to avoid compatibility issues.
 Version mismatches may cause unexpected bugs.

-> **Note:** We will upgrade to Reanimated v4 as soon as Expo SDK 54 is released, ensuring compatibility with the latest Expo ecosystem.
+> **Note:** We will upgrade to Reanimated v4 as soon as Expo SDK 54 is released, ensuring full compatibility with the latest Expo ecosystem.

 ### 3. Set Up NativeWind